 The weight of the flexbeam was reduced from 17.41 kg to 7.627 kg after the free size optimization.
 Since a significant amount of material was removed from the structure, the compliance of the torque tube increased from 259634 mm/N to 502905 mm/N. However, even the stiffness of the structure is decreased, it remains still in the safe zone.
 Moreover, this is also another proof that the baseline design is overdesigned at the beginning, this was also proven with non-linear static analysis for baseline design.
 As did in flexbeam optimization, the transition between free size and size optimizations is possible with using FSTOSZ output control card.
-After performing size optimization with using the same design and manufacturing constrains that is used in flexbeam optimization, the results could be seen in Figure 34.
+After performing size optimization, the results could be seen in Figure 34.